This is the 5th batch of warm fluffy cookies fresh out of my oven and it is only 4 AM.

 What if you could go on your own mini-vacations to some of the popular tourist sites, using your laptop and some strong Internet?

-Courtesy to initiatives by museums, heritage sites, and other vacation spots around the world, we can now go on virtual tours while being in our bedrooms.
+Courtesy of initiatives by museums, heritage sites, and other vacation spots around the world, we can now go on virtual tours while being in our bedrooms.

-Think Louvre in Paris, or the Andes Mountains in Peru.
+Think of the Louvre in Paris or the Andes Mountains in Peru.
 Of course, it might not be the same as being there in person, but at least it gives you the chance to explore a new place, minus the bickering in the background.
 Schedule a few of these each week, and maybe just for those brief moments, you won’t feel stuck in an abusive environment anymore!